PinewoodPip/epip/docs/Features/UI.md

 </details>

 ### Aggro Display
 An option to display aggro-related information was added.
-It shows current Taunt source, if exists, as well as whether a character is Preferred, Unpreferred or Ignored by enemies.
+It shows current Taunt source, if one exists, as well as whether a character is *Preferred*, *Unpreferred* or *Ignored* by enemies.
 You can adjust whether this info is shown in the default or alternative health bar display.
 *Disabled by default.*
 <details>